dbones/dbones.github.io/_posts/2016-01-10-service-discovery.md

 this can be done by a few different ways, including:

 - Dns lookup
-- Service Locator + load balancer
+- Service locater + load balancer
 - Queues (such as rabbit)

 note: the first 2 require something to maintain the registry.

-#Service location
+# Service location

 With the of hosting multiple instances of a service, located 1 or more machines.
 We need to be able to route massages to the correct endpoint.

-for example, here is the ApiGateway requiring to route messages to services.
+for example, here is the Api-Gateway requiring to route messages to services.

 <figure>
 	<a href="http://dbones.github.io/images/posts/2015/microservices/client-depends-on-services-directly.JPG"><img src="http://dbones.github.io/images/posts/2015/microservices/apiGateway-requires-service-location.JPG"></img></a>